Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Introduction

-In this paper, I investigate the impact of minimum wage increases on wholesale and retail prices in Washington state's legal recreational cannabis industry.
-Washington's cannabis market is an ideal laboratory for studying minimum wage pass-through for several reasons.
+In this paper, I investigate the impact of minimum wage increases on wholesale and retail prices in the legal recreational cannabis industry.
+Cannabis is a major consumer market in the U.S. In 2021, sales exceeded \$25 billion and cannabis was consumed by 42\% of U.S. adults aged 19-30 and 25\% of adults aged 35-50 \citep{mtf2022,leafly2022}.
+I focus on Washington state's cannabis market because it is an ideal laboratory for studying minimum wage pass-through.
 Cannabis is one of the largest agricultural industries in the state and a major source of employment.
-The industry is labor-intensive and low-wage at all points of the supply chain, and minimum wage hikes likely induce a sizeable cost shock for wholesalers and retailers alike.\footnote{In this paper, I use the term "wholesaler", "producer", and "producer-processor" interchangeably.
-This reflects the legal structure of the cannabis market and is described in more detail in section \ref{section:2}.} In other markets, the distinction between wholesaler and retailer is often blurred by vertical integration, making it difficult to distinguish between pass-through at different points of the supply chain.
-In contrast, vertical integration is strictly prohibited for cannabis businesses, creating clearly defined vertical relationships between wholesalers and retailers.
-Importantly, the cannabis industry operates under statewide autarky, meaning wholesale and retail establishments are subject to the very same minimum wage hikes.
-This makes it possible to distinguish between direct and indirect pass-through to retail prices, but it also narrows the set of possible confounders by eliminating the influence of labor and product market shocks in other regions.
-Finally, unusually rich scanner data provides a close-up of price dynamics for the universe of products at both the wholesale and retail levels.
+Cannabis production is labor-intensive and wages are low at all points of the supply chain, meaning minimum wage hikes induce a sizeable cost shock for producers and retailers alike.
+In other markets, the distinction between upstream and downstream firms is often blurred by vertical integration, making it difficult to distinguish between pass-through at different points of the supply chain.
+In contrast, the cannabis supply chain comprises two distinct types of businesses: producers---who also serve as wholesalers---and retailers.\footnote{In this paper, I use the term "wholesaler", "producer", and "producer-processor" interchangeably.
+This reflects the vertically disintegrated structure of the cannabis market and is described in more detail in section \ref{section:2}.} Crucially, vertical integration is strictly prohibited, creating clearly defined vertical relationships between producers and retailers.
+Furthermore, the cannabis industry operates under statewide autarky, meaning producers and retailers are subject to the very same minimum wage hikes.
+This narrows the set of possible confounders by eliminating the influence of labor and product market shocks in other regions, with the result being an unusually clean set of labor cost shocks along the entire supply chain.
+Finally, rich scanner data provides a close-up of price dynamics for the universe of products at both the wholesale and retail levels.
 This enables straightforward estimation of direct and indirect pass-through using a reduced-form approach.\footnote{The data also bypasses reliability issues associated with internal firm prices.
-For example, \cite{hong2017} argues that intrafirm prices may be vulnerable to accounting fictions for tax avoidance or record-keeping purposes.}
+For example, \cite{hong2017} argue that intrafirm prices may be vulnerable to accounting fictions for tax avoidance or record-keeping purposes.}